Shashanksnraj/ReleaseGates/readme.md

    ![VSTS Demo Generator](images/demogenerator-create.png)

-   >Note: This URL will automatically select Release Gates template in the demo generator.
-If we want to try other projects, use this URL instead - https://vstsdemogenerator.azurewebsites.net/
+   >Note: The above URL will automatically select Release Gates template in the demo generator.
+If you want to try other projects, use this [URL](https://vstsdemogenerator.azurewebsites.net/) instead.

 ## Exercise 1: Service Endpoint creation